MaximumScoot/SpringFrameWork-Purchase-App/README.md

 ### •  The “Buy Now” button must be next to the buttons that update and delete products.
 ### • The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 ### •  Display a message that indicates the success or failure of a purchase.
+#### -Added new mapping for a buy now product option that indicates either success or failure base on if the inventory is empty or not.
+Also reduces the inventory by 1, sets and saves the product option with the new inventory value. -> AddProductController.java, lines 177-200
+#### -Created new HTML form for failure of purchase. ->/src/resources/templates/failure.html.
+#### -Created new HTML form for success of purchase. ->/src/resources/templates/success.html.
+#### -Added new 'Buy Now' button under Products in mainscreen next to 'Update' and 'Delete' that maps to "/buyProduct" in AddProductController.java. -> mainscreen.html, line 106
 ## G.  Modify the parts to track maximum and minimum inventory by doing the following:
 ### •  Add additional fields to the part entity for maximum and minimum inventory.
 ### •  Modify the sample inventory to include the maximum and minimum fields.